 Most Affordable Neighborhoods in Kenosha, WI

-Some of the cheapest neighborhoods in Kenosha are Endee, St Peter's, and Poerio.
+Some of the cheapest neighborhoods in Kenosha are Wilson, Columbus, and Parkside.
 These neighborhoods offer some of the lowest rent prices in Kenosha, making them ideal for renters on a budget.
-As of May 2, 2025, the average rent in Kenosha is $1,235, which is 4% higher than last year.
+As of August 1, 2025, the average rent in Kenosha is $1,250, which is 0.1% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent